Avery August

-Avery August (born January 31, 1966) is a Belizean-born American scientist who is currently a professor of immunology and vice provost at Cornell University.
+Avery August (born January 28, 1964) is a Belizean-born American scientist who is currently a professor of immunology and vice provost at Cornell University.

 Education

 Avery August was born in Belize City, Belize.
 August attended government primary schools, and subsequently attended St. Michael's College for Boys (as High Schools in Belize are called), where he earned a High School Diploma.
 Following one year at the Belize Technical College, he emigrated with his family to Los Angeles, California.
 There he attended California State University, Los Angeles, where he earned a B.S. degree in Medical Technology.
 While at California State University, he got involved in undergraduate research in the laboratory of Phoebe Dea, then Professor of Chemistry & Biochemistry at California State University (see Scientific Career below for details).
 This first exposure to research pushed him to attend graduate school at Cornell University's Weill Graduate School of Medical Sciences in New York City.
 There he worked at the Sloan Kettering Institute (an institute within the Memorial Sloan Kettering Cancer Center) with Immunologist Bo Dupont, and where he earned his PhD in immunology.
-He then gained post-doctoral experience at The Rockefeller University, working with renowned virologist and National Academy of Science member, Hidesaburo Hanafusa.
+He then gained post-doctoral experience at The Rockefeller University, working with virologist and National Academy of Science member, Hidesaburo Hanafusa.